 Many investors will examine Yum China because of its revenues, income, and gross profit growth in a pandemic.

 The value case for Yum China is that it operates thousands of restaurants in a country with the world’s second-largest economy and a $14.4 trillion gross domestic product (GDP) in 2019.
 China is the world’s fastest-growing economy, with a GDP over of over $1 trillion.

 There is a growing middle-class market for fast food in China.
-McKinsey & Company estimates China’s Middle Class grow to 550 million people by 2022.
+McKinsey & Company estimates China’s Middle Class grew to 550 million people in 2022.
 That means China’s Middle Class could be one and half times larger than the entire US population.
-The United States had a population of around 331 million in 2020.
+The United States had a population of around 331 million.